Redcar Bulk Terminal: History

-BSC was privatised into British Steel in 1988 and when British Steel merged with Koninklijke Hoogovens in 1999, the new venture, named Corus, used the facility for the importation of iron ore and coal for the Redcar steelworks.
-Both Tata, and latterly SSSI (the subsequent owners of the steelworks) used the dock to import raw materials.
+BSC was privatised into British Steel in 1988, and when British Steel merged with Koninklijke Hoogovens in 1999, the new venture, named Corus, used the facility for the importation of iron ore and coal for the Redcar steelworks.
+Both Tata and latterly, SSSI (the subsequent owners of the steelworks) used the dock to import raw materials.

-An average of 8,000,000 tonne of iron ore per annum was imported through the dock in 2000–2009 period.
-In 2009, the steelworks was closed, but Tata retained control of the dock.
-When the steelworks site was handed over to SSI in 2011, Tata retained a joint stake in the dock to allow them the flexibility to still use it to import coal and iron ore if necessary.
+An average of 8,000,000 tonne of iron ore per annum was imported through the dock in the 2000–2009 period.
+In 2009, the steelworks were closed, but Tata retained control of the dock.
+When the steelworks site was handed over to SSI in 2011, Tata retained a joint stake in the dock to allow them the flexibility to import coal and iron ore if necessary.

-Tata Steel's 50% stake in the venture was later sold to British Steel Limited in 2017 but in February 2020 this was acquired by SSI, therefore returning the terminal to unified ownership under the Official Receiver (administering SSI UK since its 2015 liquidation), although the berth itself is actually owned by PD Ports.
+Tata Steel's 50% stake in the venture was later sold to British Steel Limited in 2017, but in February 2020, this was acquired by SSI, therefore returning the terminal to unified ownership under the Official Receiver (administering SSI UK since its 2015 liquidation).
+However, the berth itself is owned by PD Ports.

-The port lost a huge tonnage of its business when the SSI steel plant adjacent was mothballed in 2015.
-Since then it has handled between 2,000,000 tonne and 3,000,000 tonne of trade per year, though the complex has the ability to handle 12,000,000 tonne.
-The terminal has the ability of unload from a train and load onto another train simultaneously.
+The port lost a huge tonnage of its business when the adjacent SSI steel plant was mothballed in 2015.
+Since then, it has handled between 2,000,000 tonne and 3,000,000 tonne of trade per year, though the complex can handle 12,000,000 tonne.
+The terminal can unload from a train and load onto another train simultaneously.
 It also has over 8 mi of sidings with over 70% of its business arriving or leaving by rail.

-In 2019, RBT covered an area of 320 acre and has a connection to the railway lines on south Teesside.
-In the past, the terminal has despatched trainloads of coal for power stations via many freight operating companies.
-Imported coal has been moved to power stations (Fiddlers Ferry in 2016 for example) and coal has been forwarded to Redcar from opencast sites in Scotland for export.
+In 2019, RBT covered an area of 320 acre and had a connection to the railway lines on South Teesside.
+The terminal has previously dispatched trainloads of coal for power stations via many freight operating companies.
+Imported coal has been moved to power stations (Fiddlers Ferry in 2016, for example) and forwarded to Redcar from opencast sites in Scotland for export.
 Due to a downturn in ESI coal imports, trainloads of coal have dropped from 50 per week in 2013 to 15 per week in 2019.
-The terminal has also been used to import Ground Granulated Blast Furnace Slag (GGBS) to Scunthorpe and also as a forwarding point for unused iron ore from when the adjacent steelworks was closed, both in 2009 and in 2015.
+The terminal has also been used to import Ground Granulated Blast Furnace Slag (GGBS) to Scunthorpe and as a forwarding point for unused iron ore since the adjacent steelworks closed in 2009 and 2015.